-We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the West Bolivar Consolidated School District, as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the West Bolivar Consolidated School District's basic financial statements as listed in the table of contents.
+We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the West Bolivar Consolidated School District, as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the West Bolivar Consolidated School District's basic financial statements as listed in the table of contents.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, each major fund, and the aggregate remaining fund information of the West Bolivar Consolidated School District, as of June 30, 2022, and the respective changes in financial position, and, where applicable, cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, each major fund, and the aggregate remaining fund information of the West Bolivar Consolidated School District, as of June 30, 2023, and the respective changes in financial position thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.